Agalinis heterophylla (Nutt.) Small

 Lookalikes - Other members of the genus.

-Other info. - This species is uncommon in Missouri, so far reported from only four counties.
-Its main range is to our south, in Arkansas, Louisiana, Texas, and Oklahoma.
-The plant can be identified by its habitat, three-lobed lower leaves, short pedicels, large calyces with prominent lobes, and pink flowers.
+Other info. - This species is uncommon in Missouri, so far reported from only five counties.
+This is unfortunate, as it is a strikingly beautiful plant when in full bloom, with flowers among the largest within its genus.
+Its main range is to our south, largely confined to Arkansas, Louisiana, Texas, and Oklahoma.
+It is state listed as critically imperiled in Missouri.
+The plant can be identified by its habitat, three-lobed lower leaves (if present), short pedicels, large calyces with prominent lobes, and pink flowers.
 The pedicels are equal to or shorter than the calyx tube.
 The three-lobed lower leaves are typically dried by the time the flowers appear.